spatie/laravel-medialibrary/docs/converting-other-file-types/using-image-generators.md

 weight: 1
 ---

 The media library has built-in support to convert images.
-To generate conversions of other media types – most notably PDFs and videos – the medialibrary uses a image generators to create a derived image file of the media.
+To generate conversions of other media types – most notably PDFs and videos – the medialibrary uses image generators to create a derived image file of the media.

 Conversion of specific file type are defined in the exact same way as images: